 Most unfortunate was the normalisation of the practice of usury due to the misinterpretations of Matthew 25:14-30 and the Parable of the Talents, particularly by John Calvin.

 Usury is the practice by which interest is paid on loans.
 Usury had been previously outlawed by the Roman Catholic Church and was also outlawed by God for national Israel (Leviticus 25:35-37).
-Under the Torah the only exception to usury was when it was applied to non-citizens (Deuteronomy 23:19-20), however, there are many scriptures in the Psalms, for example, that even discourage this practice:
+Under the Torah the only exception to usury was when it was applied to non-citizens (Deuteronomy 23:19-20), however, there are many scriptures (Ezekiel 18:8) that even discourage this practice:

 Lord, who may abide in Your tabernacle?

 Who may dwell in Your holy hill?